GoodAI/badger-2019/marl/README.md

 We have implemented the following algorithms: Deep Deterministic Policy Gradients (DDPG) presented in [Continuous control with deep reinforcement learning](https://arxiv.org/pdf/1509.02971.pdf) and the [ATOC](https://arxiv.org/abs/1805.07733), although we are primarily interested in the locality properties, and are not focusing on communication yet.
 All policies are feedforward networks with 4 hidden layers with LeakyReLU activations and Tanh on the output.

-We compare the performance of:
+We provide the implementations of:

 * Independent DDPG policies (each expert is controlled by its own DDPG policy)
 * Global DDPG policy (all expert are controlled by one DDPG policy)
 * ATOC without communication (each expert is controlled by own DDPG, where all experts share the same policy).

-Each of the experiments is ran with N=4 (number of experts and landmarks) and N=12.
+Each of the experiments can be ran with N=4 (number of experts and landmarks) and N=12.

-We empirically show that the benefit of ATOC is that we can train a shared policy on N=4 and then successfully apply that policy to the scenario with N=12 without retraining.
-And that the performance difference between N=4 and N=12 is negligible.
+The benefit of ATOC is that we can train a shared policy on N=4 and then successfully apply that policy to the scenario with N=12 without retraining.
+The resulting performance difference between N=4 and N=12 is negligible.

+Compared to that, the Global DDPG policy is not scalable, because adding more experts changes IO dimension sizes, which implies different network size).
+The Independent DDPG policies are not scalable (easily), since all currently trained policies potentially different.

 ## Results